aldur/aldur.github.io/_posts/2025-06-19-nixos-in-crostini.md

 ## Conclusion

-Software-wise, my `crostini.nix` module does the heavy lifting and gets the things I actually need to work.
-I haven't tested hardware acceleration, audio, and there's probably a few more things that do not work yet (when compared to `debian`).
-But I can always add those things when the need arises.
-Clipboard sharing between Chrome and Crostini is probably the feature I am using the most, in addition to opening URLs in Chrome from the container through `garcon`.
+Software-wise, my `crostini.nix` module does the heavy lifting and gets the things I need to work.
+I haven't tested hardware acceleration, audio, and there's probably a few more things that do not work yet (when compared to Debian).
+I can always add those things when the need arises.
+Clipboard sharing between Chrome and Crostini is probably my most used feature, in addition to opening URLs in Chrome from the container.

 Hardware-wise, Chromebooks are great "couch-computing" or travel devices.
 They are underpowered with respect to other machines (e.g., an M4 MacBook).
-But they are lighter, cheaper, and their battery is OK considering they are "Linux" devices (new Chromebooks can easily do 10 hours).
-I wish the display was a bit brighter, especially under direct light.
+But they are lighter, cheaper, and their battery is OK considering they are "Linux" devices (ARM Chromebooks can easily last 12 hours on battery).
+I wish the display was a bit brighter, especially under direct sunlight.

 Overall, after using this setup for a few weeks I am satisfied with it -- I even wrote this blog post on a Chromebook!
-It does most of what I was looking for, strikes a good security posture, and I like being able to go from _zero_ to a productive environment in a couple minutes.
+It does what I need, strikes a good security posture, and I like being able to go from _zero_ to _productive_ in a couple minutes.
 Once the container boots, I immediately feel at home.
 I can quickly get ahead and write my thoughts, hack on a new project, or put off the occasional fire at work.
-Having a full system bottled-in and ready to go also gives me confidence I could somehow recover in case of disaster (think fire, natural disaster, theft, etc.), ensuring that I do not rely on a single point of failure.
+Having a full system bottled-in and ready to go also gives me confidence I could somehow recover in case of disaster (think fire, natural disaster, theft, etc.), removing reliance on single points of failure.
 Lastly, this setup is trivial to deploy to a different system: I have had some fun playing with AI agents in a `qemu` VM built using the same tools.

 Thanks for reading, and 'til next time!